We Ride Australia

 November 2009 - Families on Bikes

-In 2009, Kathy Brunning with the support of the Cycling Promotion Foundation produced a report which evaluated the Families on Bikes program which as designed to encourage more families activities together on bikes.
+In 2009, Kathy Brunning with the support of the Cycling Promotion Fund produced a report which evaluated the Families on Bikes program which as designed to encourage more family activity on bikes.

 You can read the full report here.